mario-gellrich/my_arm_project/README.md

    - Ensure each invited team member is logged into their own GitHub account.
    - Navigate directly to the project repository (no need for a fork) by including the repository URL in the browser (e.g. https://github.com/repository-owner/project-name)
    - If you see the repository in your browser, click the green **Code** button and go to the Codespaces tab.
-   - Select **Create Codespace** on master to launch GitHub Codespaces.
+   - Select **Create Codespace** on master to launch a new GitHub Codespaces environment.

 4. **Collaborate Within Codespaces**
    - Commit and synchronize changes to your code and data with Visual Studio Code as often as possible.